zhenkai-liang/zhenkai-liang.github.io/_pages/hobby.md

 Sports, Music, and Research
 -----
 I like riding and repairing bicycles.
-Recently I am trying tennis and trumpet.
+Recently I am trying tennis and trumpet, but I end up writing a [paper](https://tennis-ans.github.io) about tennis. :)

 Through the long conditioning of a Ph.D. (“Permanent Head Damage”) training and my subsequent career, I can’t help but notice how research shares deep parallels with arts, crafts, and sports.
-In each domain, our attention is often pulled toward the most obvious target—the paper in research, the ball in tennis, the sound in trumpet playing.
-Yet the direct output is rarely the true source of excellence.
+In each domain, our attention is often pulled toward the most obvious target: the paper in research, the ball in tennis, and the sound in trumpet playing.
+The direct output, however, is rarely the true source of excellence.
 Often, the most intuitive path toward that target turns out to be the wrong one.

-What truly matters is the elegance of the flow: the flow of curiosity and ideas in research, the flow of body movement and coordination in sport, the flow of phrasing and breath in music.
+What truly matters is the elegance in the flow: the flow of curiosity and ideas in research, the flow of body movement and coordination in sport, the flow of phrasing and breath in music.
-Achieving the right balance often requires easing off force rather than applying more; too much effort can get us stuck in the wrong equilibrium.
-With the flow in mind, once the foundational techniques are carefully practiced, the results emerge naturally— 水到渠成 (“when the water arrives, the channel is formed”).
+Achieving the right balance often requires easing off force rather than applying more; too much direct efforts lead to the wrong equilibrium.
+Using flow as the guiding direction, once the foundational techniques are carefully practiced, the results emerge naturally— 水到渠成 (“when the water arrives, the channel is formed”).